On weak equivalences of gradings: Regrading full matrix algebras by finite groups

-\begin{corollary} If $n \geqslant 353$, then $M_n(F)$ admits a grading by an infinite group that is not weakly equivalent to any grading by a finite (semi)group. \end{corollary} \begin{proof} Consider Thompson's finitely presented infinite simple group $G_{2,1}$ (see e.g. \cite[Section~8]{Higman}).
-We can take $g_0$ to be any of its generators which all are anyway in the support of the grading constructed in Theorem~\ref{TheoremGivenFinPresGroupExistence} for $G=G_{2,1}$.
-Therefore we may assume there that $V$ is empty.
-Summing up the lengths of the defining relators, we obtain that $n$ in the proof of Theorem~\ref{TheoremGivenFinPresGroupExistence} equals $353$.
+\begin{corollary} If $n \geqslant 349$, then $M_n(F)$ admits a grading by an infinite group that is not weakly equivalent to any grading by a finite (semi)group. \end{corollary} \begin{proof} Consider Thompson's finitely presented infinite simple group $G_{2,1}$ (see e.g. \cite[Section~8]{Higman}).
+We can take $g_0$ to be any of its generators which are all anyway in the support of the grading constructed in Theorem~\ref{TheoremGivenFinPresGroupExistence} for $G=G_{2,1}$.
+Therefore it is sufficient to apply Theorem~\ref{TheoremGivenFinPresGroupExistence} with $V = \varnothing$.
+Summing up the lengths of the defining relators, we obtain that $n$ in the proof of Theorem~\ref{TheoremGivenFinPresGroupExistence} equals $349$.
 Now we apply Corollary~\ref{CorollaryMatrixElemGreaterSize}. \end{proof}

-Corollary~\ref{CorollaryFiniteRegradingImpossible353} implies the upper bound in Theorem~\ref{TheoremRegradeElementaryOmega}.
+Corollary~\ref{CorollaryFiniteRegradingImpossible349} implies the upper bound in Theorem~\ref{TheoremRegradeElementaryOmega}.

 Recall that an algebra $M(\gamma, \sigma)$ (see the definition in Section~\ref{SubsectionElementaryGradedSimpleAlgebras}), where $\gamma$ is an $n$-tuple of group elements, contains a graded subalgebra which is graded isomorphic to $M_n(F)$ with the elementary grading determined by $\gamma$, namely, the subalgebra that is the linear span of $e_{ij}\otimes u_{1_H}$, $1\leqslant i,j \leqslant n$.
-Therefore, using Corollary~\ref{CorollaryFiniteRegradingImpossible353} and Lemma~\ref{LemmaGradedSubalgebra}, one obtain that, for every $n\geqslant 353$, every finite subgroup $H \subseteq G_{2,1}$, and every $\sigma \in Z^2(H, F^\times)$, there exists an $n$-tuple $\gamma$ of elements of $G_{2,1}$ such that the standard grading on $M(\gamma, \sigma)$ is not weakly equivalent to a grading by a finite (semi)group.
+Therefore, using Corollary~\ref{CorollaryFiniteRegradingImpossible349} and Lemma~\ref{LemmaGradedSubalgebra}, one obtain that, for every $n\geqslant 349$, every finite subgroup $H \subseteq G_{2,1}$, and every $\sigma \in Z^2(H, F^\times)$, there exists an $n$-tuple $\gamma$ of elements of $G_{2,1}$ such that the standard grading on $M(\gamma, \sigma)$ is not weakly equivalent to a grading by a finite (semi)group.

 Now we present a class of elementary gradings that are weakly equivalent to gradings by finite groups.
+Namely, consider elementary gradings where distinct non-diagonal matrix units $e_{ij}$ belong to distinct homogeneous components corresponding to group elements $g\ne 1$.

 \begin{theorem} Let $G$ be a group, let $F$ be a field, let $n\in\mathbb N$, and let $(g_1, \dots, g_n)$ be an $n$-tuple of elements of $G$ such that $g_i g_j^{-1} = g_k g_\ell^{-1}$ if and only if either $\left\lbrace \begin{smallmatrix} i=k, \\ j=\ell \end{smallmatrix}\right.$ or $\left\lbrace \begin{smallmatrix} i=j, \\ k=\ell. \end{smallmatrix}\right.$ Then the elementary grading on $M_n(F)$ defined by $(g_1, \dots, g_n)$ is weakly equivalent to the elementary $S_{n+1}$-grading defined by $(\gamma_1,\dots,\gamma_n)$ where $S_{n+1}$ is the symmetric group acting on $\lbrace 1,2,\dots,n+1\rbrace$ and $\gamma_i = (1, i+1) \in S_{n+1}$ is the transposition switching $1$ and $i+1$.
 The same grading on $M_n(F)$ is weakly equivalent to the elementary $\mathbb Z/(2^{n+1}\mathbb Z)$-grading defined by $(\bar 2, \bar 2^2, \bar 2^3, \dots, \bar 2^n)$. \end{theorem} \begin{proof} In order to prove the first part of the theorem, it suffices to prove that $\gamma_i \gamma_j^{-1} = \gamma_k \gamma_\ell^{-1}$ if and only if either $\left\lbrace \begin{smallmatrix} i=k, \\ j=\ell \end{smallmatrix}\right.$ or $\left\lbrace \begin{smallmatrix} i=j, \\ k=\ell. \end{smallmatrix}\right.$ However, if $i=j$, then $\gamma_i \gamma_j^{-1}$ is the identity permutation and if $i\ne j$, then $\gamma_i \gamma_j^{-1} = (1, j+1, i+1)$ (a $3$-cycle).